 CAG Diagnostics Recurring Revenue.
-The increase was driven by strong demand for companion animal diagnostics globally across modalities.
+The increase was driven by expanding demand for companion animal diagnostics globally across modalities.
 The increase in CAG Diagnostics recurring revenue was primarily due to increased volumes in IDEXX VetLab consumables and reference laboratory diagnostic services, and higher realized prices.
-The impact of currency movements decreased revenue growth by 1.9%.
+The impact of currency movements decreased revenue growth by 2.6%.

-The increase in IDEXX VetLab consumables revenue was primarily due to higher sales volumes for our Catalyst consumables and, to a lesser extent, ProCyte consumables, as well as higher price realization.
-These increases were supported by an expansion of our instrument installed base, expanded menu of available tests in certain regions, and high customer retention levels.
+The increase in IDEXX VetLab consumables revenue was primarily due to higher sales volumes, primarily of our Catalyst consumables and, to a lesser extent, ProCyte consumables, and higher price realization.
+These volume increases were supported by the expansion of our installed base of instruments, our expanded menu of available tests in certain regions, and high customer retention levels.